-- (a) Elect a Member to preside if the Chair and Vice Chair are not present; - (b) Receive any declaration of Substitute Members in accordance with Council Procedure Rule 2.4: - (c) Receive any declarations of disclosable pecuniary or personal interests from Members; - (d) In accordance with Council Procedure Rule 11.0, receive questions from, and provide answers to, the public; - (e) Consider any other business specified in the agenda for the meeting; - (f) Consider any business that the Chair believes to be urgent, in that the matter to be determined has arisen since the publication of the agenda and failure to determine it at this meeting would cause significant adverse impact on the Council.
+- (a) Elect a Member to preside if the Chair and Deputy Chair are not present; - (b) Receive any declaration of Substitute Members in accordance with Council Procedure Rule 2.4: - (c) Receive any declarations of disclosable pecuniary or personal interests from Members; - (d) In accordance with Council Procedure Rule 11.0, receive questions from, and provide answers to, the public; - (e) Consider any other business specified in the agenda for the meeting; - (f) Consider any business that the Chair believes to be urgent, in that the matter to be determined has arisen since the publication of the agenda and failure to determine it at this meeting would cause significant adverse impact on the Council.

-Special meetings
+Special Meetings

-A Special meeting of the Full Council is one that is required by statute, e.g. for the appointment of honorary aldermen or alderwomen, and shall only consider a single substantive item of business.
+A Special Meeting of the Full Council is one that is required by statute and shall only consider a single substantive item of business.
 The meeting shall be convened for the specific statutory purpose which shall be contained in the summons.
 No other business may be transacted at that meeting.

-Those listed below may require the Director for Sustainability & Resources to call a Special meeting of the Full Council:
+Those listed below may require the Director for Sustainability & Resources to call a Special Meeting of the Full Council:

 - (a) Full Council by resolution;

-- (b) Chair of the Council; and
+- (b) Mayor; and

 - (c) Monitoring Officer.